 At the end of each calendar year, students will provide an annual report on research progress via the COA Graduate Student Progress Form to the Major Professor and meet with members of the COA Graduate Student Progress Committee.
-The meeting provides an opportunity for the student to discuss with the committee on progress being made.
-The Committee will guide the student based on information received, and the Major Professor will file a copy of the annual report along with the COA Graduate Student Progress Committee recommendations in the student's departmental file.
+The meeting provides an opportunity for the student to discuss his/her/their degree progress with the committee.
+The committee will guide the student based on information received, and the Major Professor will file a copy of the annual report along with the COA Graduate Student Progress Committee recommendations in the student's departmental file.
+If a student's Major Professor is a member of the Graduate Student Progress Committee, they may request the Major Professor not be included in discussions to provide opportunity for open dialogue on degree progress.